kristianmandrup/amazing-aurelia-book/authentication.md

 }
 ```

-Aurelia gives us the ability to customize the navigation pipeline with some extensibility points, including an authorize route filter.
+Aurelia gives us the ability to customize the navigation pipeline with some extensibility points, including an `authorize` route filter.
 Using this filter means we can specify which routes we would like authentication to be required for.
-Since our super-secret-quotes route needs to remain top secret until the user is logged in, we put auth: true in it.
-We hook into this filter by calling addPipelineStep, passing in the AuthorizeStep that is provided by the aurelia-auth plugin.
+Since our `super-secret-quotes` route needs to remain top secret until the user is logged in, we put `auth: true` in it.
+We hook into this filter by calling `addPipelineStep`, passing in the `AuthorizeStep` that is provided by the _aurelia-auth_ plugin.

 With the configuration out of the way, let's get to coding the actual routes and their views!
-We'll need to have files that take care of each route in place before the app will work so you can comment out the routes in router-config.js that aren't ready yet.
+We'll need to have files that take care of each route in place before the app will work so you can comment out the routes in `router-config.js` that aren't ready yet.

 ### Setting up Routes and Views